-(a) The individual has not been found guilty of any crime related to drug or alcohol abuse.
+(a) The individual has not been found guilty of any crime related to drug or alcohol abuse associated with the incident.
 Guilty means the individual was found guilty following a trial, or entered a plea of guilty or no contest accompanied by a court's finding of guilt.